 - Sea salt, optional, to taste

 - Preheat the oven to 350 degrees F. Toast the coconut in the preheated oven for 5-7 minutes, or until lightly golden brown.
 Let cool for about 10 minutes.

 - Add the coconut into a food processor or high-powered blender (like a Vitamix).
 Turn it up to high speed and let the mixture process for 5-7 minutes, scraping down as necessary, until it turns into a thin, liquidy texture.
-Salt to taste, and transfer into a small jar.
+Salt and add sweetener to taste, and transfer into a small jar.
 Coconut butter will harden as it cools down.

 - Store at room temperature for up to 2 months, or in the refrigerator indefinitely.